junxit/us-congress-bills-115/metadata.md

 - 2017-10-30 — Introduced in Senate
 - 2017-10-30 — Read twice and referred to the Committee on Energy and Natural Resources.
+- 2017-12-05 — Committee on Energy and Natural Resources Senate Subcommittee on Energy.
+Hearings held.
+With printed Hearing: S.Hrg.
+115-493.
+- 2017-12-21 — Passed Senate without amendment by Unanimous Consent. (text: CR S8277-8278)
+- 2017-12-21 — Passed/agreed to in Senate: Passed Senate without amendment by Unanimous Consent.(text: CR S8277-8278)
+- 2017-12-21 — Senate Committee on Energy and Natural Resources discharged by Unanimous Consent. (consideration: CR S8277)
+- 2017-12-21 — Senate Committee on Energy and Natural Resources discharged by Unanimous Consent.(consideration: CR S8277)